A collaboration between British Council and Metametrics

 READING COMPREHENSION GROWTH

-- Studies investigating the relationship between reading comprehension level (i.e. interaction between person and text), growth in reading and the impact on the comprehension level needed for optimal growth.
+- Studies investigating the relationship between reading comprehension level as measured by Lexile and Aptis reading scores (i.e. interaction between person and text), growth in reading and the impact on the comprehension level needed for optimal growth.

 - Studies investigating the level of comprehension of reading materials needed to be successful in the global community and in careers.

 - Studies investigating the similarities and differences between EFL reading contexts and English medium instruction contexts in terms of reading demands, the cognitive processes elicited as a part of typical reading tasks, and interpretation of Lexile measures and EFL reading test scores.

 IDENTIFYING DEGREES OF READING TEXT COMPLEXITY APPROPRIATE TO THE DIFFERENT LEVELS OF LANGUAGE PROFICIENCY FRAMEWORKS

 - Identifying criterial features of reading texts appropriate for different levels of international or national proficiency frameworks or standards (Common European Framework of Reference, China Standards of English, etc.)

 IS ACCESS TO STUDENT OR TEXT LEXILE MEASURES AVAILABLE?